jina-ai/finetuner/docs/concepts/callbacks.md

 (callbacks)=
 # {octicon}`link` Callbacks

-Callbacks are a way of adding additional methods to the finetuning process.
+A callback is a function provided as an argument to another function that can optionally run when a specific kind of event occurs.
-The methods are executed when certain events occur and there are several callback classes, each serving a different function by providing different methods for different events.
+There are several events during a Finetuner run that support callbacks.
-A run can be assigned multiple callbacks using the optional `callbacks` parameter when it is created.
+You can assign callbacks to the `finetuner.fit` method with the optional `callbacks` parameter.

 ## EvaluationCallback

-The `EvaluationCallback` is used to calculate retrieval metrics for the model being tuned at the end of each epoch.
+The `EvaluationCallback` calculates retrieval metrics at the end of each epoch for the model being tuned.
 In order to evaluate the model, two additional data sets - a query dataset and an index dataset - need to be provided as arguments.
-If no index set is provided, the query dataset is reused instead.
+If no index set is provided, the evaluation is performed with the query dataset.
 To use `EvaluationCallback`:

 ```python